hoshang10/Hoshang_Qaderi_teladoc_challenge/README.md

 Page Object Model(POM) and Singleton Driver as a design pattern.
 Configuration Properties to store the test data and read it via ConfigurationReader.
 This framework generates cucumber html report and json report.
+You can run it from Feature level in feature folder or from CukesRunner class in runner package.
 Author ***Hoshang Qaderi***